 Highway Barriers for Work Zone Safety

-The serious hazards faced by highway workers, who are among the most "Vulnerable Road Users", highlight the need for positive protection measures such as highway barriers.
+The serious hazards faced by highway workers, who are among the most "Vulnerable Road Users", makes it vitally important that engineers and contractors use Positive Protection work zone barriers to ensure worker safety.
 In a 2022 survey, 64% of highway contractors reported crashes into their work zones.
-38, In an earlier survey, 89% of highway contractors think positive protection barriers would help improve safety and prevent these horrific crashes.
-4
+[24] In an earlier survey, 89% of highway contractors think Positive Protection barriers would help improve safety and prevent these horrific crashes.
+[4]

-In 2021, ANSI Standard A10.47-2021 (§4.4) provides that positive protection “shall be used” in, at minimum, 5 circumstances.
+ANSI Standard A10.47-2021 (§4.4) and Federal Law directs that positive protection “shall be used” in, at minimum, 5 circumstances.
 In 2021, the Infrastructure Investment and Jobs Act (IIJA) amended the Highway Safety Improvement Program (HSIP) to add protection for "Vulnerable Road Users", which includes road construction & highway workers on foot in work zones.

 Mobile Barriers